 Boat Haulers And Height Issues

-Powerboats have their own issues when it comes to moving them, with the main issue being the overall height of the boat.
+Powerboat Transport has its own issues.
+The main issue being the overall height of the boat.
 Knowing the height is an issue when working up a quote and planning the route that will be taken when moving the vessel to a new marina.
 Every state has its own laws and rules regarding the transporting of a boat.
-Your boat hauler needs to have the proper height measurement when applying for permits.
-Generally, you are allowed 13’6” in northern east coast states, and 14’ in most other states.
-If you exceed these heights, a pole car must travel with you as well.
+Your Boat Hauler needs to have the proper height measurement when applying for permits.
+Generally, you are allowed 13’6” in the northeast and mid-Atlantic, states and 14’ in most other states.
+If you exceed these heights, permits are required, a pole car may have to travel with you as well.
 Due to weight and height requirements, you may need to remove certain parts of the vessel before transport.
-Please remove all outriggers, antennas, flag masts, propellers, etc. Even if your powerboat is low enough to ship with the flying bridge on, you should remove wheels, masts, windshields and Plexiglas that extend over the bridge.
+Please remove all outriggers, antennas, flag masts, propellers, etc. Even if your powerboat is low enough to ship with the fly bridge on, you should remove wheels, masts, windshields and Plexiglas that extend over the bridge.
 Packing them in a cargo blanket before storing them below deck will keep them safe.
 Remove all lights that rise above or are attached to the bridge.
-If your powerboat is too tall to ship with the flying bridge on it, you will need to have a cradle built, which will support the bridge during transport.
-It can be placed on the cockpit area or forward deck of the vessel.
+If your powerboat is too tall to ship with the fly bridge on it, you will need to have a cradle built, which will support the bridge during transport.
+The bridge can be placed on the cockpit area or forward deck of the vessel.
 All points touching the rail or deck must be adequately padded.
 Please remove all valuables and electronics, package them securely, and store them below deck.
-If you have additional questions, call your powerboat transportcompany.
+If you have additional questions, call your powerboat transport company.

 Water And Fuel Issues and your Powerboat Shipping Company